dmbarbour/glas/docs/GlasApps.md

 The implementation of random must backtrack on failure, such that we aren't implicitly searching for a successful string of random bits.
 It is possible to use a separate 'random' source per stable thread (i.e. per fork path) to further stabilize the system.
 Performance should be good, e.g. users are free to directly use random for simulating dice.

+### Shared Database

+Glas applications can provide access to a key-value database that is shared with concurrent and future applications.
+This is much more convenient than working directly with the filesystem.
+Proposed API:

+* **db:get:Key** - returns value associated with key; fails if key is undefined
+* **db:put:(k:Key, v:Value)** - sets value associated with a key
+* **db:del:Key** - removes key from database; sets key to undefined
+* **db:list** - returns complete list of defined keys.
+Order is arbitrary.

+Keys should be small values, otherwise performance suffers.
+Partitioning of the database is based on structured keys.
+Associated values can be very large, leveraging the stowage subsystem for performance.
+Updates to the database are transactional, with AcID (atomic, isolated (serializable), durable) semantics.
+Consistency is left to application logic.

+The database will represented in the filesystem.
+If the GLAS_DATA environment variable is defined, it must specify a folder for storing shared data.
+Otherwise we'll default to a user-specific location such as `~/.glas/` in Linux.

 ### Filesystem

+Filesystems are ubiquitous and awkward.
+The filesystem API is mostly supported for integration with external tools.
+If you just want some persistent state, use the *Shared Database* API instead.

-Filesystems are awful and ubiquitous, so we might as well provide access.
-Relatedly, console IO will be modeled as filesystem access with `std:in`, `std:out`, and `std:err` as implicit open file references.
-(By default, `std:err` is also used by the logging system.)
+Console IO will be modeled as filesystem access with `std:in`, `std:out`, and `std:err` as implicit open file references.
+(By default, `std:err` is also used by the logging system, so there may be some interference.)

-A proposed API:
+Proposed API:

 * **file:FileOp** - namespace for file operations.
 An open file is essentially a cursor into a file resource, with access to buffered data.
  * **open:(name:FileName, as:FileRef, for:Interaction)** - Response is unit, or failure if the FileRef is already in use.
 Binds a new filesystem interaction to the given FileRef.
 Usually does not wait on OS (see 'status').